How many ethnic groups? Ethnic composition of the population of Russia. How many peoples live on the territory of Russia? Small nations of Russia

 Language and nationality

-One of the markers by which you can determine a person's belonging to a particular nation is his language.
-In the population census, this factor is at the forefront.
-If we are also guided by this marker, then the question of how many nationalities in the world can be answered: from two and a half to five thousand.
-Why is there such a huge spread in numbers?
+One of the markers by which one can determine whether a person belongs to a particular nation is his language.
+In the population census, this factor is placed at the forefront.
+If we are guided by this marker, then the question of how many nationalities there are in the world can be answered: from two and a half to five thousand.
+Why is there such a huge discrepancy in numbers?
 Because we are faced with a new difficulty: what is language?
 Is it a dialect, a dialect used by a certain ethnic community?
-But it is also not entirely correct to determine the nationality of a person by language.
+But determining a person’s nationality by language is also not entirely correct.
 After all, not all Jews know Hebrew.
-And he almost died, and now the government is making incredible efforts to revive it.
-The inhabitants of the "Green Island" speak English, but do not consider themselves British.
+And it almost died, and now the government is making incredible efforts to revive it.
+Residents of the Green Island speak English, but do not consider themselves British.

 Appearance and nationality